There are 4 important pieces to a preschool tour. The desired outcome of a tour is enrollment.

 The Thank You Bag

-I did not always do this.
-I added this to the tour procedure in 2012.You can purchase these items either in bulk from DollarTree
+I did not always do this, but once I added it, it was a great hit!You can purchase these items either in bulk from DollarTree

 or Amazon.
 The Thank You bag included